mgbaybay/Team9-GC-DCMS/README.md

 # Case Study for Gentle Care
 Dental Clinic Online Management System.
-This is a website created as part of the final capstone requirement/s of Kodegeo Bootcamp
+This is a website created as part of the final capstone requirement/s of Kodego Bootcamp

 ### Introductory Video
 Click to play the video